odemodelselection/sw_test/README.md

 ***'estimation_setups.csv'***
 This file defines what and how you want to estimate.
 - columns "model" and "parameter" define an initial value (in the form of "xi1", "xi2", ...) or parameter (in the form of "psi1", "psi2", etc.) of the corresponding model for which you are going to define values in the rest of the columns;
 - into the column "given" you put known values: they will not be estimated and used as it is to solve ODE systems.
-Also, they will be not used in '$\hat{V}_n$', '$\hat{H}_n$' matrices.
+Also, they will be not used in $\hat{V}_n$, $\hat{H}_n$ matrices.
 Leave this column empty if you want to estimate this creature;
 -

 ### Models